 The Company takes all reasonable and practicable steps to safeguard the health, safety and welfare of its employees and those visiting its premises.
 The Company endeavours to continually improve its health and safety processes and procedures, to ensure that they remain fit-for-purpose.

 YouGov expects its employees to exercise high ethical and moral standards at all times whilst representing the Company.
-The Company has an established Whistleblowing Procedure to enable employees to raise issues and an Anti-Bribery Policy.
-The Company also maintains an awareness of human rights issues.
+The Company has an established Whistleblowing Procedure to enable employees to raise issues and a Group Anti-Bribery Policy.
+The Company also maintains an awareness of human rights issues and seeks to prevent modern slavery in its supply chain (click here for our statement on Modern Slavery).

 Modern Slavery Act